Tarajamle123/Self_portfolio/README.md

 # Self_portfolio

-Responsive Personal Portfolio Website

-A modern and responsive personal portfolio website developed using HTML, CSS, and JavaScript.
+A modern, responsive personal portfolio website- built with HTML, CSS, and JavaScript.

-Smooth Scrolling: Provides a seamless experience with smooth scrolling for each section.
+Smooth Scrolling: Enjoy a seamless navigation experience across sections.

-Mobile-First Approach: Designed with a mobile-first approach, then optimized for desktop, ensuring great usability on all devices.
+Mobile-First Design: Prioritized for mobile use, then optimized for desktop to ensure perfect usability on all devices.

-User-Friendly Interface: Features a clean, user-friendly interface that is both visually appealing and functional.
+User-Friendly Interface: Features an intuitive and clean design, combining aesthetics with functionality.

-Cross-Device Compatibility: Fully compatible across all mobile devices and desktop browsers, offering a consistent experience for all users................................................💗
+Cross-Device Compatibility: Fully responsive, providing a consistent experience across all devices and browsers.

 ![homepage](https://github.com/user-attachments/assets/66092a99-39ad-4fea-bd9a-4f8690ae3d87)